Generation Zero review: Explore, Fight, Loot, RepeatBy Denis Marasan ☆ 02/Jun/2020

 - Tanks.
 The most heavily armored and armed of the machines, the Tank towers over houses and players alike, shaking the very ground with each step.
 Do not engage it without a strategy, plan your encounter in advance, and always be ready to run when the rockets start flying.

 Since machines are made of steel, they are armored.
 The game communicates this to a player by showing bluish sparks when an armored part is hit.
 Or orange sparks when the armor is down or a part you’re aiming at is not armored, meaning that you’re dealing direct damage.
-Some machines have canisters on them you can blow up inflicting a massive amount of damage.
+Some machines have canisters on them you can blow up inflicting massive damage.
 E.g. Runners have canisters on their back that will explode, killing the Runner itself and damaging anyone in the vicinity, including the player.
 Some machines like Hunters and Tanks also have large weapon mounts that you can destroy, making them less of a threat.

 There are plenty of decoys to distract machines with, ranging from smoke grenades and fireworks to audio tape players.
 You can also plant mines, including gas bottles and other highly explosive objects, as well as blasting stationary gas storages and abandoned vehicles.
 It should be noted that explosives in Generation Zero inflict massive damage and have a huge blasting radius.
 These make explosives effective and fun to use.